OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 As we have seen above in "Testing How WebViews are Loaded", if "scenario 2" of the WKWebViews is loaded, the app will do so by calling [`URLForResource:withExtension:`](https://developer.apple.com/documentation/foundation/nsbundle/1411540-urlforresource?language=objc "NSBundle URLForResource:withExtension:") and `loadHTMLString:baseURL`.

-To quicky inspect this, you can use frida-trace and trace all "loadHTMLString" and "URLForResource:withExtension:" methods.
+To quickly inspect this, you can use frida-trace and trace all "loadHTMLString" and "URLForResource:withExtension:" methods.

 ```bash
 $ frida-trace -U "Where's My Browser?"